The FOL Story

 To award scholarships for several students each year, boosting confidence and offsetting a small portion of the cost of post-secondary education.

 To help preserve the ancient, but important, skills of introspection and reflection in young adults.
 By communicating through carefully chosen written words about a highly resonant experience, high school students will cultivate a balance between the speed and interactivity of today's electronic communication platforms and deeper forms of expression.

 Here is a map of Ohio with each of the high schools that play football marked by a sticky with the name of the school.
 They are color coded by Division I-VII, and "not OHSAA", hence not having a division designated.
-Schools are reclassified by Division every 2 years, requiring a major update of the map!
+Schools are reclassified by Division every so often, requiring a major update of the map!